pqrkchqps/diehard-dot-fund/docs/en/using_the_loomio_api/README.md

   curl "/discussions.json?from=10per=10&timeframe_for=updated_at&since=Thu Jan 1 2011&until=Fri Jan 1 2012"
 ```

-These options are further documented in the [README](http://github.com/loomio/snorlax) for the snorlax gem which Loomio uses to serve API requests
+These options are further documented in the [README](http://github.com/diehard_fund/snorlax) for the snorlax gem which Diehard_Fund uses to serve API requests

 #### Users
 **Example JSON for a user**: